Share on ThriftyFunThis page contains the following solutions. Have something to add? Please share your solution!

 Once added, you can add your sites straight to it, and organize however you choose, whether it is by recipes, favorite blog sites, or any categories you choose, it will also separate by color as well.
 There are many various ways to save them on this extension that Chrome does not offer.
 It is also fun, easy, and not time-consuming.
 This is my favorite way to organize my bookmarks, and hopefully yours too!

 I recently lost my laptop to a virus (be careful clicking on those cute videos) and it was more costly to recover than to purchase a new one.
 Fortunately, they were able to save my data.
 I had a bad habit of saving to "favorites" without catergorizing.
 Then when I wanted an article, I had to search the whole list to find it.

 When I set up my new computer, I made folders in "favorites".
 When I save items I want to review later, I put them immediately in their proper folder such as; crafts, crochet projects, recipes, menus, etc. No need to search the whole list now, just go to the particular folder you want.
 It is so much easier to use, faster and keeps things where you can find them.

 Finding great ideas, patterns and recipes for FREE on the internet is sometimes like a treasure hunt.
 You want to be able to find it again.
-Most people will bookmark the page of information in their browser, but often websites disappear or pages change, and the perfect pattern or recipe you found there is no longer available.
+Most people will bookmark the page, but often websites disappear or pages change.

 Put an asterisk * in front of any of your Bookmarks categories that you'd like to show at the top of your bookmarks list.
 Since the categories are listed alphabetically, this is helpful when you have a category that would usually require you to scroll far down your list.